 As a remaster for the Xbox Series X, Overcooked!
 All You Can Eat will be able to run at 4K resolution at 60fps.

-Overcooked!: All You Can Eat will also come with additional features aimed towards helping out beginners.
+Overcooked!: All You Can Eat will also come with additional features aimed at helping out beginners.
 This can be especially useful for kids.
 Like, for example, the “assist mode” where the game helps out players who find themselves a bit too overwhelmed by the chaos resulting from managing their own restaurants.

 While the phrase “if you can’t stand the heat, get out of the kitchen” indeed applies literally to the Overcooked!
 Titles, a chance to tone things down a bit should make Overcooked!
 All You Can Eat a much more attractive title for younger audiences.